 The freedom to linger or proceed when desired is unusual for an experience like this and quite welcome.

-The path then takes guests passed a few vaults and into the security screening area, where friendly Gringotts officers lead everyone into cubicles to have their pictures taken for security IDs.
-It’s a new type of “on ride photo,” taken in the queue for purchase after the ride, either as a traditional picture or as an actual Gringotts ID to wear around your neck.
+The path then takes guests past a few vaults and into the security screening area, where friendly Gringotts officers lead everyone into cubicles to have their pictures taken for security IDs.
+It’s a new type of “on-ride photo,” taken in the queue for purchase after the ride, either as a traditional picture or as an actual Gringotts ID to wear around your neck.
 The prices are expensive (a photo and ID will cost you around $43), but it does make for a great collectible.

 The marble decor of the bank lobby has been replaced by dark, glossy wood in this section of the queue, home to bankers’ offices.
-It’s also here that guests catch their first glimpse of the antics going simultaneously with the story starring Harry, Ron, and Hermione, who appear in silhouette discussing their plans.
+It’s also here that guests catch their first glimpse of the antics going simultaneously with the story starring Harry, Ron, and Hermione, who appears in silhouette discussing their plans.